MeridianGH/TradeBot/README.md

 ===
 * This project heavily relies on the Python library [steampy](https://github.com/bukson/steampy) by [bukson](https://github.com/bukson).
 I want to thank [bukson](https://github.com/bukson) for providing this library, which without it this project would be completely impossible!

+* I am also using the [steam](https://github.com/ValvePython/steam) library by [Rossen Georgiev](https://github.com/rossengeorgiev) to access the chat in Steam.
+Thanks for providing this library!

 * Also, the [backpack.tf](https://backpack.tf) website which provides the prices for items (currently only keys) but without it I couldn't expand the bot's functionality.